Australian Labradoodle Temperament

 Australian Labradoodles like nothing better than a camping trip and a game.

+The Australian Labradoodle was bred to be a non-shedding, allergy friendly, service dog.
 Because of this he makes a wonderful house dog.
 He has no doggie odor and doesn't leave his hair on the furniture.

 A labradoodle is a great fellow to have on a hike.
 Even the miniature doodles enjoy a good long walk and have great endurance.

 It is not possible to be a 'one man dog' and a successful service or therapy dog.
 The Australian Labradoodle was bred to enjoy everybody's company even though he is loyal to his special family.

 Although a Labradoodle will sound the alarm he is not by nature aggressive and was not bred to be a guard dog.
 Even small Australian Labradoodles are not constant barkers by nature.

 Australian Labradoodles do well as Therapy Dogs

 Our four month old Australian Labradoodle puppy visits residents of the extended care home in Grand Forks.
 Many of our puppies go on to become therapy dogs.
 It is time well spent for both dog and family.
 Ask a trainer near you what your dog needs to do to qualify as a therapeutic hospital visitor.